LERCAutomation/DataExtractor-ArcPro-UserGuide/execute/execute.rst

 As discussed in the :doc:`Setting up the tool <../setup/setup>` section, the Data Extractor tool is operated from a GIS project file within which the data required to run the tool is already loaded in the active map window.
 Therefore, before running the tool, ensure the following conditions are met:

-- A GIS profile has been created which contains both the partner layer and the data layers (containing the sites and other layers that will be queried) in a map window.
+- A GIS project has been created which contains both the partner layer and the data layers (containing the sites and other layers that will be queried) in a map window.
 - The tool XML configuration file 'DataExtractor.xml' has been set up and is named correctly.
 - One or more user XML profiles have been set up and are in the same folder as the tool XML file.
 - The partner layer in the active map has the columns defined in the XML profiles.